 A Roth IRA is an individual retirement account (IRA) containing investments benefiting from tax-free growth, and qualified tax-free distribution or withdrawal (extenuating exemptions also available).
 You pay taxes on the amounts contributed to a Roth IRA today in exchange for not having to pay taxes in the future.
 Roth IRAs are a great strategy for making sure you have access to before-tax and after-tax dollars in retirement.

 Congress has limited those who can contribute to a Roth IRA to taxpayers who earn below $122,000 for single filers and $193,000 for joint filers (subject to annual variations).
 However, since 2010, the government allows anyone, regardless of income, to convert a Traditional IRA to a Roth IRA by paying income tax on any account balance being converted that has not already been taxed.

 Therefore, each year I make a Traditional IRA contribution of $5,500 (the contribution limit as of 2017).
 Because my income is too high to allow for this contribution to be tax-deductible, my contribution is known as a non-deductible contribution.
 In other words, I’m not deducting it from my income in the current year, so I will pay income taxes on the $5,500 contribution (i.e. it counts as part of my taxable income).

 Because I am allowed to convert a Traditional IRA to a Roth IRA regardless of income, I then convert the non-deductible Traditional IRA to a Roth IRA and pay income tax on any amount of the account balance being converted that has not already been taxed.
 In our case, that’s zero since we’ve included the contribution amount in our taxable income, so we pay no taxes on the conversion.

 The end process leaves me with a $5,500 contribution to my Roth IRA.
 This is known as the “backdoor” Roth IRA contribution.
 Congress and the IRS are very aware of the loophole and so far have decided not to close it.
-Vanguard even publishes guidance on the benefits of the backdoor conversion.
+Vanguard even mentions the backdoor conversion on its site.

 Do I Need To Contribute via the Backdoor?